ska-telescope/developer.skatelescope.org/src/projects/create-new-project.rst

 You will be given Maintainer privileges on this project.
 This will make it possible for you to (among other things) add users to the project and edit their permissions.
 For more information about permissions on Gitlab, go to `https://docs.gitlab.com/ee/user/permissions.html <https://docs.gitlab.com/ee/user/permissions.html>`_.

-In early 2020 the creation of repositories by developers or team members on the SKA Gitlab instance may be supported.

 .. admonition:: On groups in Gitlab